 What do hedge fund jobs involve?

 Hedge funds invest money for clients.
-Their clients used to be wealthy individuals, but are now far more likely to include large pension funds too.
-Unlike so-called “long only” asset management funds (which we cover elsewhere in this guide), which make money by investing in products that are rising in price, the term “hedge fund,” comes from the fact that hedge funds try to ‘hedge’ their bets. – They try to ensure that they can make good returns in any market.
+Their clients used to be wealthy individuals but are now far more likely to include large pension funds too.
+Unlike so-called “long only” asset management funds, which make money by investing in products that are rising in price, the term “hedge fund,” comes from the fact that hedge funds try to ‘hedge’ their bets – they try to ensure that they can make good returns in any market.
 This means they seek to make money by investing in things that are falling in price as well as things that are rising.
 But how do hedge funds make money in a falling market?
 Well, by “short selling.”

 Short selling, or “going short” involves first borrowing shares (or some other security) and then selling them into the market before buying them back again at some point in the future.
 When hedge fund goes short, it’s betting that the price of the shares will drop before it buys them back again.
-The profit is the difference between the price it sells the shares at after it borrows them, and the (hopefully) lower price it pays when it buys them back before handing the shares back to organisations it borrowed them from.
+The profit is the difference between the price it sells the shares at after it borrows them, and the (hopefully) lower price it pays when it buys themb ack before handing the shares back to organizations it borrowed them from.

 Given that hedge funds have traditionally charged investors a 2% management fee (2% of the funds they invest) and a 20% performance fee (20% of the profits they earn), this can make working for a successful hedge fund very lucrative indeed.
 Everything is geared towards chasing “alpha” (returns that are above and beyond the “beta” generated by a rising market), so when you work for a hedge fund you are laser-focused on investment performance.

-To some extent, all hedge funds are on the look out for the same thing. – Financial products that are incorrectly priced.
+To some extent, all hedge funds are on the lookout for the same thing - financial products that are incorrectly priced.
 “Hedge funds make money by capitalizing on market inefficiencies, which are always fleeting opportunities,” says Dominique Mielle, a former partner at Canyon Capital, a hedge fund with $25bn in assets under management, writing in her memoir ‘Damsel in Distressed.’
-Colin Lancaster, global head of macro & fixed income for hedge fund Schonfeld Strategic Advisors, who’s written a novel on his time in the industry, says the Holy Grail for hedge funds is “finding an imbalance” and then profiting from it.
+Colin Lancaster, global head of macro & fixed income for hedge fund Schonfeld Strategic Advisors, who’s also written a novel on his time in the industry, says the Holy Grail for hedge funds is “finding an imbalance” and then profiting from it.